 Understanding septic tank bacteria — how it works and why it matters — is the key to long-term system health.
 Beneath your yard, right now, billions of microscopic organisms are hard at work.
 Your tank is not just a holding vessel.
 It is a living ecosystem where bacterial colonies perform the essential job of breaking down household waste.
 When this ecosystem thrives, your system runs efficiently for decades.
 When it falters, problems follow quickly.

 Understanding the science behind your septic tank's biology is the first step toward keeping it healthy, and keeping costly repairs off your to-do list.
+It also makes the rest of septic ownership easier to understand, from basic maintenance habits to the monthly checklist that keeps biology working in your favor.

 Your septic tank is a bioreactor